top of page

 Throughout his distinguished career, Consie Walters was not merely an observer but an active participant in shaping the narratives that defined Jamaica’s history.
 His reporting on the West Indies Federation and the political developments surrounding prominent leaders established him as a pivotal force in Caribbean journalism.

-Recording of West Indies Federation Talks at U.W.I.
-January 1957
+Recording of West Indies Federation talks at U.W.I.
+January 1957.

 His work not only chronicled significant events but also encouraged a profound public understanding of the socio-political challenges faced by Jamaica during the mid-20th century.
 His ability to interview influential political figures, including Prime Ministers Norman Manley and Sir Alexander Bustamante, showcased his skill in navigating the intricacies of Jamaica's political landscape.